63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/docs/in-depth/10-In-Depth-Guide.md

 - Stack deletion waiter to ensure completion
 - Batch processing for SSM parameter deletion
 - Future extensibility: Framework in place for storage, network, and iam types (currently shows not implemented message)

-The script follows the same patterns as your other CLI scripts for AWS session management, logging, and user interaction.